rcompos/kubespray-and-pray/README.md

 ## Post Install ##

-The Kubernetes add-on registry deployment will fail due to lack of persistent storage.
-Run from master or with appropriate _~/.kube/config_, delete the failed deployment (registry-v2.x)
+The initial deploy of Kubernetes add-on registry will fail due to lack of persistent storage.
+Run from master or with appropriate _~/.kube/config_, delete the failed registry PVC and replica set (registry-v2.x).

 From the __control node__, re-run pray-for-cluster.sh to re-deploy the docker registry.
+Then re-run _dashboard_permissive.yml_ to allow permissive access.

 ## Validation ##